chauhanakash23/cucet-application-windows-app/README.md

-# food-delivery-system
+# cucet-application-windows-app
-Two modules(vendors and customer)

 # Software requirements
-1. NetBeans(5.6 and above)
+1. Visual Basic
 2. MySQL

 # Usage
-On opening the complete project in any IDE(preferably NetBeans), and having the database in MySQL, change the passwords and user as per the system.
+On opening the complete project in VB, and having the database in MySQL, change the passwords and user as per the system.
-Then run in NetBeans or export it in .jar file.
+Then run in VB or export it in .exe file.